Center-Fed Pinching Antenna System (C-PASS): Modeling, Analysis, and Beamforming Design: Performance Analysis of C-PASS

 \begin{theorem} For the considered symmetric configuration and the micro-adjustment of PAs, the power scaling law of the proposed C-PASS is on the order of $\mathcal{O}(P_T M)$. \begin{proof} Please refer to Appendix~\ref{proof_theorem2}. \end{proof} \end{theorem}

 The insights behind \emph{Theorem 2} reveal that with $N_m=1$ for $\forall m$, the C-PASS behaves similarly to a distributed antenna system with $M$ active antennas, providing a linear power gain of order $\mathcal{O}(M)$.
 This scaling essentially captures the gain from joint transmission across multiple input ports in C-PASS.
+More specifically, the distributed input ports create $M$ spatially distinguishable bidirectional in-waveguide responses, which is the architectural source of the high DoF in Theorem~1.
+This high-DoF structure provides the multiplexing gain that allows the transmitter to jointly exploit $M$ input-port responses, thereby leading to the received-power scaling law $\mathcal{O}(P_T M)$.
 It can be expected that increasing the number of PAs, i.e., $N_m > 1$, will introduce additional array gains from PAs, thereby further exploiting the performance potential of the proposed C-PASS.